madao2333/Proxy-Target-with-PLIF/README.md

 # Targeting-Spiking-Actor-Networks-in-Reinforcement-Learning
 PyTorch implementation of NeurIPS 2025 submission 3118 "Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control".

+Method is tested on MuJoCo continuous control tasks in OpenAI gymnasium.
+Networks are trained using PyTorch 1.13 and Python 3.7.

 Experiments can be run by calling:
 ```